Jesse-perpC/xbox-app/README.md

  - Visual programming language for extending the plugin easier.
 Open blox.xblox example file.
  - Strong security using signed client call similar to oauth.
 You can limit the access to IP and domains

+##Status

+Little unstable!
+There is still a lot of old and rubbish code to be removed.
+However, this project is under active development and not yet official released.

 ##Screenshots

 [See here] (misc/screenshots/SCREENSHOTS.md)